PatchWorld avatar playing a modular instrument with other creators in a shared music studio

 Launching in Early Access

-PatchWorld is launching on Steam in Early Access because PatchWorld is not a closed, finished product.
-It is more like an adventure: something we are still shaping, improving, and growing together with the people who use it.
+PatchWorld is coming to Steam in Early Access because it is not a closed, finished product.
+It is a living creative platform that keeps evolving with the people who use it.

-The PatchXR team is actively working on PatchWorld every day.
-Just a few months ago, we quietly shipped one of our biggest updates: a full redesign of the creative block system, bringing it out of beta and making patching more powerful, readable, and efficient.
+Recently, we shipped one of our biggest updates so far: a full redesign of the creative block system, bringing it out of beta and making patching more powerful, readable, and efficient.

-There is still a lot we want to improve, so you can expect regular updates with new features, better workflows, tutorials, documentation, onboarding, and a stronger bridge between VR and desktop creation.
+There is still a lot we want to improve.
+During Early Access, you can expect regular updates, better workflows, tutorials, documentation, onboarding improvements, performance refinements, and a stronger bridge between VR and desktop creation.

-Over the past four years, our community has helped shape not only the app, but also the culture around it.
-People meet in Discord and in VR, share what they are building, help each other understand the system, join workshops, host jams, test new ideas, and create things we could never have designed alone.
+Over the past years, people have met in Discord and in VR to share what they are building, help each other understand the system, join workshops, host jams, test new ideas, and create things we could never have designed alone.

 PatchWorld community avatars gathered together in a shared virtual music world